syncretist/lennie/README.md

 ## To Do

+- gitignore and seperate project specific files and configs, have each suite nameable when cloning to project, then add specific, include templates for what files 'should' look like
 - seperate nested config modules in config directory (base site settings, location of template files..)
 - eventually abstract to have all specific 'data' about sites in template files as hashes or yaml... then single model that initializes with current data
 - scraper with nokogiri etc to open page and pull all info and get into form